Level 3 Counselling Skills Certificate

 Weekly written journals (800-1000 words), at least two tutor observations of practical skills work, written assignments, case studies, workshops and an end-of-year exam.

 All students will have the opportunity to discuss assignments with their tutor during scheduled tutorials.

-Progression on to a Level 4 counselling qualification.
+Progression to a Level 4 Counselling qualification.